More Room to Explore the Great Outdoors

 Whether you’ll be in town for a couple days or a full week, plan your path through the plethora of nature trails and mountain playgrounds that wind around stunning waterfalls and offer epic views of the landscape below.
 Jackson County is home to some of the most scenic rivers, mountains and trails in the eastern United States, making it the perfect addition to your mid-week mountaineer bucket list.
 A few local hiking favorites include Panthertown Valley, Pinnacle Park, Waterrock Knob, Richland Balsam, Yellow Mountain and Whiteside Mountain.
 Learn more about area hikes by visiting our recommended trails.

 Trade your two feet for two wheels and enjoy the various terrain and levels of difficulty while biking through the county.
 Looking to feel the burn?
 The Ring of Fire is a strenuous 38.2-mile loop that is a favorite amongst locals.
-New to Cherokee, The Fire Mountain Trails are a multi-use trail system that is perfect for those looking to mountain bike, hike, or run.
-The network of trails, which adds up to more than 10.5 miles, winds through the Great Smoky Mountains and offers terrain perfect for all types of trail traversers.
+Fire Mountain Trails in Cherokee, are a multi-use trail system that is perfect for those looking to mountain bike.
+The network of trails, which adds up to more than 10.5 miles, winds through the Great Smoky Mountains and offers terrain perfect for all types of trail traverses.

-Those looking for a family activity can check out the Tuckasegee River Greenway that features a paved, flat and shaded one-mile there-and-back stretch paralleling the Tuckasegee River.
+Those looking for a family activity can check out the Tuckasegee River Greenway that features a paved, flat and shaded two-mile there-and-back stretch paralleling the Tuckasegee River.
+For kids who are seeking a heart-pumping adventure, make sure to check out the Kids’ Bike Park at the Tuck Greenway.
+Featuring a 750-foot bike trail suited for beginner bikers, kids can take on tabletop jumps, pumps, berms, and even an inner gravel track for younger cyclists.
 Take a trip down the river and plan a rafting trip while visiting.
 Perfect for a low-key family adventure, or a heart-poundingly exciting one, plenty of outfitters in the area can take you for an enjoyable ride down one of the county’s whitewater rivers.
 Avoiding the peak travel times means less crowds to share the trails with and more opportunities to un-plug, un-wind and savor the serenity the great outdoors of Jackson County has to offer.